maniaclab/snowmass-connect-docs/docs/data_management_main.md

 This method can leverage any storage location on the Snowmass21 Connect node.
 However it is recommended that you primarily use `/local-scratch` and avoid the `/home/<user_id>` directory.

 2. OSG's StashCache.
-To use this service, data should placed either in `/collab/user/<user_id>` or `/collab/project/snowmass21`.
+To use this service, data should be placed either in `/collab/user/<user_id>` or `/collab/project/snowmass21`.
 This method is recommended for input files larger than 1 GB each or 10 GB total from all input data.
 The recommended upper limit for the output files to be transfered back from the remote node is 10 GB per job.
 Users can use the stashcp tool to transfer data from their `/collab` space only to the remote host.
 You can insert the following command in your execution script to transfer data from `/collab/user/<user_id>` to the local directory on the remote worker node where your job is running: